vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 Samkhya Karikā, 504.

-Pāraskara Grhya Sütra, 28, 213.
+Pāraskara Grhya Sūtra, 28, 213.
 Paravṛj, cured by the AŚvins, 116.
 Pardon, for sin, 244-8.

 Parendi, Avestan deity, 65, 211.